Ecology of the Rocky Mountains: Bighorn sheep

 Populations of bighorn sheep are at only about 2% to 8% of their sizes at the time of European settlement.
 Causes for the rapid decline from 1870 through 1950 included unregulated harvesting, excessive grazing of livestock on rangelands, and diseases transmitted by domestic sheep.
 In recent years, more than 115 translocations were made to restore bighorn sheep into the Rocky Mountains and into many national parks.
 Only 39% of the 115 bighorn sheep translocations are persisting in 6 Rocky Mountain states.
 Populations of 100 or more sheep now occur in 10 national park units, populations of 100-200 sheep in 5 units, and populations of more than 500 sheep in 5 units.
 Populations of fewer than 100 animals exist in 5 other park units.

 Bison

 In the 1800s, American bison throughout their range were exterminated to make room for livestock and drive Native Americans off the landscape, who depended heavily on bison.
 One of the few surviving genetically pure populations was in Yellowstone's Pelican Valley.
 The U.S. Army protected the bison until the National Park Service was established.
 There are currently between 4,000 and 5,000 bison in the park.
-There are also herds in Grand Teton National Park, along Colorado's Front Range, in the San Luis Valley, and on Montana's Bison Range.
+There are also herds in Grand Teton National Park, along Colorado's Front Range, in the San Luis Valley, and on Montana's CSKT Bison Range.
 Herds are being established near Glacier National Park and in Alberta's Banff National Park.
 Bison are a keystone species because their grazing and wallowing patterns create more diverse grasslands and meadows.